PalashChitnavis/metacall-tutorial/docs/getting-started.md

 ### Use Cases of Metacall

+The main use case of Metacall is to combine multiple programming languages, allowing the weaknesses of one language to be offset by the strengths of another.

 | Use Case                          | Language Combination | Strengths                                              |
 |:---------------------------------:|:--------------------:|:------------------------------------------------------:|
 | Real-Time Data Processing + ML    | Go + Python         | Go: Speed and concurrency; Python: ML and data analysis. |